Go ahead, make mistakes. The worst that can happen is you become memorable.

 Over the years, the notion that failure means doom and embarrassment has started to soften.
 We are slowly warming up to the fact that in order to be successful (whatever the endeavour is), you WILL mess up and make mistakes along the way.
 And you know what?
 That is ok.

 Actually, it is more than ok.
 It is necessary to success.
-Like Will Smith says, “fail early, fail often, fail forward”.
+Like Will Smith says in his motivational video, “fail early, fail often, fail forward”.

 However, despite all the motivational cheer-leading and quotes we see on Instagram, it can still be embarrassing, leaving our ego bruised and self-belief knocked.
 So, whilst it is important to “fail your way to success” so they say, it is also important to learn how to bounce back from your failure.
 ASAP.